trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 ```

 #### Verification Relationships
 KERI AID public keys can be used to sign a variety of data.
 This includes but is not limited to logging into a website, challenge-response exchanges and credential issuances.
 It follows that for each public key in `k` two verification relationships must be generated in the DID document.
 One verification relationship of type `authentication` and one verification relationship of type `assertionMethod`.
-The `authentication` verification relationship defines that the DID controller can authenticate using each key and the `assertionMethod` verification relationship defines that the DID controller can express claims with each key (should we address multisig and thresholds here?).
+The `authentication` verification relationship defines that the DID controller can authenticate using each key and the `assertionMethod` verification relationship defines that the DID controller can express claims with each key (TODO: address multisig and thresholds).

 References to verification methods in the DID document MUST use the relative form of the identifier, e.g., `"authentication": ["#<identifier>"]`.

 #### Service Endpoints
-In KERI, service endpoints are defined by 2 sets of signed data that follow the Best Available Data - Read, Update, Nullify (BADA-RUN) (ref?) rules for data processing.
-Detailing the rules of BADA-RUN is beyond the scope of this document but to summarize, the protocol ensures that all data is signed in transport and at rest and versioned to ensure only the latest signed data is available.
+In KERI, service endpoints are defined by 2 sets of signed data that follow the Best Available Data - Read, Update, Nullify ([[ref: BADA-RUN]]) rules for data processing.
+The protocol ensures that all data is signed in transport and at rest and versioned to ensure only the latest signed data is available.

 The two data sets used to define service endpoints are called Location Schemes and Endpoint Role Authorizations and are expressed in KERI `rpy` events.
 Location Schemes define URLs for any URL scheme that an AID has exposed.
 For example, the following `rpy` method declares that the AID `EIDJUg2eR8YGZssffpuqQyiXcRVz2_Gw_fcAVWpUMie1` exposes the URL `http://localhost:3902` for scheme `http`: